The Lean-Agile PMO two-day course is becoming increasingly popular.

 It’s well worth a read if you’re embarking down this road.

-The Lean-Agile PMO one day course gets into the detail about the process and capability changes needed in the PMO to support both Waterfall and Agile delivery approaches.
+The Lean-Agile PMO two-day course gets into the detail about the process and capability changes needed in the PMO to support both Waterfall and Agile delivery approaches.

 It gets into how to evaluate the status of Agile projects; how to monitor the business case; how the PMO acts as a buffer; the governance framework and assurance.
 All these nitty gritty areas that the PMO needs to understand how they operate.